Tove Lo: Early life

-Ebba Tove Elsa Nilsson was born on 29 October 1987 in Helsingborg, Scania County, Sweden.
+Ebba Tove Elsa Nilsson was born on 29 October 1987 in Helsingborg, Scania County.
 She has one older brother and is the daughter of iZettle co-founder Magnus Nilsson and psychologist Gunilla Nilsson Edholm.
 Her lifelong nickname and adopted stage name, Tove Lo, was given to her at age three by her godmother because of her love for lynxes (singular: "lo" in Swedish).
 She explained; "There was this lynx at a zoo that was called Tove, and that I totally fell in love with.
 It was my dear godmother who decided to call me Tove Lo, after that lynx.
 It stuck."
-Lo moved to the affluent Djursholm district of Danderyd Municipality, just north of Stockholm when she was six years old.
+Having lived in Lund until the age of six, Lo's family would moved to the affluent Djursholm district of Danderyd, a suburb to Stockholm.
 She describes her childhood as being "very protected" and her family as "pretty posh".
 The singer excelled in social sciences at school and grew fond of literature, writing poetry and short stories.
-In an interview with the BBC, she explained, "Growing up so safe, I think I was looking for something else."
-During her teens she suffered from bulimia, to which her mother sought to help her through a therapist.
+In an interview with the BBC, she explained, "Growing up so safe, I think I was looking for something else".
+During her teens she suffered from bulimia, for which her mother sought to help her through a therapist.
 After her first serious relationship breakup she cut herself several times due to the embarrassment.

 Nilsson developed a love for music and formed a girl band with her friends.
 She wrote her first song with them at age 10 or 11.
 By age 15, Lo had written "all these lyrics that nobody ever saw" and had performed twice on stage, before enrolling at Rytmus Musikergymnasiet, a Stockholm music school.
 During her time at Rytmus, she developed a friendship with Caroline Hjelt, who would later form the Swedish duo Icona Pop.
 After two years, she graduated from the school and felt assured that her career would be in music despite her parents preferring she do something else.